 If you opt to form an LLC or incorporate your business, your company’s name will automatically be protected within the state when your business registration documentation is approved.
 When your business becomes a bonafide legal entity, no other business entities that provide similar products and services will be able to use your name.

 10. Apply for Trademark Protection

 Are you thinking ahead and envisioning taking your business into multiple states or nationwide?
 Then consider protecting your business name by filing for a registered trademark.
 When the USPTO approves your trademark, other businesses across the U.S. won’t be allowed to use it.

 According to the USPTO, owning a federal trademark registration provides “legal presumption of your ownership of the mark and your exclusive right to use the mark nationwide on or in connection with the goods/services listed in the registration.”

 Creating a Business Name Means Giving it the Time and Attention it Deserves

 Creating a business name will produce one of your most critical business assets—one that will identify your brand and set the tone for your company in the marketplace.
 I urge you to think carefully and thoroughly as you select a name for your company and to follow the necessary steps to secure your rights to legally use your desired name.

-And remember, CorpNet is here to assist you in confirming the name you want to use is available, registering your business name, and filing for trademark protection.
+And remember, CorpNet is here to assist you in confirming the name you want to use is available and registering your business name.
 Contact us today to get started!